 Lactaid is a product designed to help people who cannot digest milk sugar (lactose) because they are missing the enzyme lactase.
 Many people are lactose-intolerant, a condition that is mainly genetic.
 Lactase breaks down lactose into two subunits: glucose and galactose.

 To test for the presence of monosaccharides and reducing disaccharide sugars in food, the food sample is dissolved in water, and a small amount of Benedict's reagent is added.
 The solution should progress in the colors of blue (with no glucose present), green, yellow, orange, red, and then brick red when there is a large amount of glucose present.
 (Google benedict's test to see the way this looks.)

 Design an experiment where you would determine how quicly lactaid works to break down milk sugar at different temperatures..
 Be specific in your description, use drawings if necessary.

 1. Describe the relationship between catalase and hydrogen peroxide.
 Indicate which is the enzyme, which is the substrate and what occurs during the reaction.
-It may be helpful to write the equation.
 (2)

 2. Is catalase reusable?
 Use your data to support your answer.
 (1)